Tustin/psn-php/pages/mydoc/message_thread_messages.md

 ### Text Message

+Sends a message containing only text.

-`sendMessage` takes one parameter of `string`, which is the message to send to the user.
+`sendMessage` takes one parameter of `string`, which is the message to send to the thread.

 ```php
 $message = $thread->sendMessage('Hello!');